area17/twill/docs/content/3_blog/2_twill-3.md

 The priorities for Twill 3.0 were clear.
 As Twill is a developer focused CMS framework, we wanted to create an even better developer experience and improve our documentation.

 After 3 alpha releases, 2 beta releases and 4 release candidates, we're proud to share that Twill 3.0 is now stable.
-Thanks to all our contributors and testers over the past year, we couldn't have done it with them!
+Thanks to all community members that helped us refine it and major kudos to [Rob Harings](https://github.com/haringsrob) for the herculean effort over the past year!

 ![Twill 3.0 logo](assets/twill_cms_three_logo.png)